gy2256/self-triggered-control/README.md

 * Mac OS 13
 * Matlab 2018a

-for Windows system, the path needs to be modified from '/' to '\'

 ## Files Explanation
 *simulation.m* contains main simulation codes for running both self-triggered control example or periodic control example